-Hence when we have Pitta aggravation in our body, we could experience sharp discomfort in the abdomen, diarrhoea, gastritis, temper flares, strong body odour, high sweating, oiliness on hair and skin, etc. We could also develop acne flare ups, experience premature greying & also hair thinning.
+Hence when we have Pitta aggravation in our body, we could experience sharp discomfort in the abdomen, diarrhea, gastritis, temper flares, strong body odour, high sweating, oiliness on hair and skin, etc. We could also develop acne flare ups, experience premature greying & also hair thinning.

 Ayurveda tells us that every lifestage is dominant in a certain dosha.
 Middle age, i.e. 30 – 60 years is considered Pitta dominant lifestage.
 In this age period, we naturally tend to harness and utilise Pitta’s qualities to help us focus on our career, manage our responsibilities, etc. Hence at this stage, we become even more sensitive to Pitta aggravation.

 Pitta aggravating foods:

 We had written earlier in detail about foods that trigger or aggravate Pitta in the body.
 This includes fermented foods, salty foods, spicy foods, and sour foods.
 We have a pretty detailed list of don’ts in the earlier blog post.
 This list includes commercial packaged RTE foods which are high in hidden salts and imported delicacies like Greek yoghurt, tahini sauce and hummus.